pastagang/pastagang/paper/readme.md

 <br>

-When you only see cursors jumping on the screen it can seem like they know exactly what they are doing.
+When you only see cursors jumping on the screen, it can seem like they know exactly what they are doing.
 It takes courage to jump in and change a number.
 Learning that this is ok, and actually encouraged, is a process.
 But because you see it happen, it makes doing it a bit easier every time.

-The natural highs and lows of activity in the shared room create opportunity for people, to be inspired by others jamming, as well as try out their feet, when no one else (or less cursors) are around.
-The transition from "real performance" and just goofying around for oneself gets blurry, and before you know it, you lose an hour to a jam with a bun ch of people.
+The natural highs and lows of activity in the shared room create opportunities for people to be inspired by others jamming, as well as try it out themselves, when no one else (or less) are around.
+The transition from "real performance" and just goofying around for oneself gets blurry, and before you know it, you lose an hour to a jam with a bunch of people.

 <br>

 The pastagang culture really invites new people to make changes and fiddle with things.
 It's really cool when you're groovin' and you have a little idea based on what you've seen other people do, and then you make the change and it all grooves even harder!!

 <br>

-# Accesing art through a new perspective

-As someone who has trouble visualizing most writen or spoken pictures (aphantasia [citation needed], a bit, not diagnosed and sometimes I can.), coding visuals gave me a new avenue to access artistic expressions that with traditional tools are always hard ta archive.

-Being able to understand how code interacts and quickly toy around with it, makes giving life to the abstract ideas in my head somewhat easier.
-Because the abstraction in hydra is very similar to what my brain does itself.

-- something about the logical side of coding / syntaxt of code and the contrast to painting a picture / being artsy "traditionaly"

 # Jamming